 There is a way to limit the negative impact of different refrigerant types used for HVAC and refrigeration equipment and that is through switching to natural refrigerants.
 A natural refrigeration system uses the three main refrigerants with the lowest GWP (Global Warming Potential): ammonia, carbon dioxide and propane.
 While it might seem strange that carbon dioxide, the biggest cause of global warming, is seen as a sustainable solution, the concentration in which the element is released into the atmosphere differs from the emissions of carbon dioxide produced by the fossil-fuel industry.

 Large users of refrigeration such as supermarkets have already started using natural CO2 refrigerants for their systems, proving that they are the best solution even for large-scale use.
 Unfortunately not many companies are deciding to make the switch to natural refrigerants, despite the fact that these elements have been used for over 100 years.

-At JC Watson, we believe we have a commitment to sustainability and environmentalism when it comes to refrigeration solutions.
-We are happy to assist you with the installation and maintenance of such systems to ensure you extend the life of your equipment, you save energy and you protect the environment.
-Contact us today and find out all you need to know about refrigeration.
+We believe we have a commitment to sustainability and environmentalism when it comes to refrigeration solutions.
+We are happy to undertake the installation and maintenance of such systems to ensure that companies extend the life of their equipment, save energy and protect the environment.

 Get a free quote for your

 solutions, We are here 24/7.